Postgraduate Course: Assessment, Examinations and Standard Setting (MEED11022)

-Assessment in healthcare has been much studied and developed in recent years because a lot rests on the results.
-It must be good enough to protect patients, and reassure other stakeholders by permitting only competent candidates to progress without inadvertently holding back others who are also able.
+Assessment in healthcare must be robust enough to protect patients, and reassure other stakeholders by permitting only competent candidates to progress without inadvertently holding back others who are also able.
 This is an enormous challenge especially when endeavouring to assess the wide range of competencies and attributes that we expect healthcare professionals to demonstrate.
 In addition there is a complex interplay between learning, assessment and feedback, making it difficult to predict exactly how effective assessments will be in any one context.

-During this Course students will have weekly online lectures, tutorials and discussion-board contributions to guide and support their learning.
+During this course, students will have weekly online lectures, tutorials and discussion boards to guide and support their learning.
 The focus is on the principles of good assessment as it relates to the range of methods used within healthcare today across the world.
-As the Course progresses students will increasingly be able to critique and apply the literature to issues of assessment design.
+As the course progresses, students will increasingly be able to critique and apply the literature to issues of assessment design.

 - purposes of assessment